RAPTOR: A Foundation Policy for Quadrotor Control: Results

 Besides position control (supporting "goto" workflows), trajectory tracking is an important task for real-world applications.
 Despite only training with random, relatively slow reference trajectories, we find that the resulting foundation policy is able to track figure-eight trajectories of varying agility well.

 Figure \ref{fig:trajectories} and Movie~S2 show trajectory tracking of a Lissajous-based figure-eight trajectory at different intervals.
 We test tracking the $10$ s and $5.5$ s trajectories using the foundation policy on all $12$ quadrotors.
 Each of the shown trajectories constitutes $5$ consecutive full loops with an initial linear ramp-up time of $1$ s (from hovering).
-We find that the trajectory tracking performance is good in all real-world cases.